Tournament Guidelines

 • If you have ANY concerns during a tournament, or problems with another player, do not hesitate to involve a Tournament Director immediately.

 • If you experience any bullying, or sexual harassment etc. please report to a TD immediately.
-TDs are required by law and the USCF to be certified in Safeplay procedures and to handle these issues and report them to authorities if necessary.
+TDs are required by law and the USCF to be certified in Safeplay procedures to handle these issues and report them to authorities if necessary.

 • In general, please use common sense, and simply be polite and considerate of those around you.